analogdevicesinc/ai8x-training/README.md

 ### Adding Datasets to the Network Loader

 Adding new datasets to the Network Loader is implemented as follows:
 1. Provide network model, its YAML description and quantized weights.
+Place the YAML file in the `networks` directory, and the quantized weights in the `trained` directory.
 2. Provide a sample input.
 The sample input is used to generate a known-answer test (self test).
 The sample input is provided as a NumPy “pickle” — add `sample_dset.npy` for the dataset named `dset` to the `tests` directory.
 This file can be generated by saving a sample in CHW format (no batch dimension) using `numpy.save()`.

 For example, the CIFAR-10 3×32×32 image sample would be stored in `tests/sample_cifar-10.npy` in an `np.array` with shape `[3, 32, 32]` and datatype `<i8`.
 The file can be random, or can be obtained from the dataloader in the `forward()` function of the model.